 - No oxalic acid — chocolate contains oxalic acid, which interferes with calcium absorption.
 Carob doesn’t, making it nutritionally gentler

 A word of caution.
 While carob itself is a positive ingredient, commercial dog Easter eggs are still treat products and they contain added sugars, fats, and in most cases milk derivatives.
 The carob is good; the overall treat should still be given in moderation.
 Think of it like giving a child a piece of fruit cake: the fruit has genuine nutritional value, but it’s still cake.
 Carob Easter eggs are a treat, not a meal supplement.
-Stick to appropriate portions for your dog’s size (see the FAQ section below for guidance).
+Stick to appropriate portions for your dog’s size.

 🥚 The best Easter eggs for dogs 2026